Ovadia Yosef: Attitude towards minhag and traditions

-Yosef gave strong preference to the written word, and did not attribute significant weight to minhagim and traditions which are not well anchored in the Halakha.
-For example, he expressed opposition to two minhagim observed in the Synagogues of North African Jewry: standing during the reading of the Ten Commandments, and the involvement of the congregation in certain parts of the prayer service.
-His attempts to change popular and deeply rooted traditions have led to opposition to his approach among some North African Rabbis.
+Yosef gave strong preference to the written word, and did not attribute significant weight to minhagim and traditions which are not well anchored in the halakha.
+For example, he expressed opposition to two minhagim observed in the synagogues of North African Jewry: standing during the reading of the Ten Commandments, and the involvement of the congregation in certain parts of the prayer service.
+His attempts to change popular and deeply rooted traditions have led to opposition to his approach among some North African rabbis.

-Breslov Hasidim have the custom of going on a pilgrimage to the tomb of Rebbe Nachman of Breslov in Uman for Rosh Hashanah.
-Yosef has been highly critical of this practice, and has stated:
+Breslov Hasidim have the custom of going on a pilgrimage to the tomb of Nachman of Breslov in Uman for Rosh Hashanah.
+Yosef was highly critical of this practice, and has stated:

-There are here (in Israel) the tombs of the greatest sages in the world.
-Holy Tannaim, amongst whom even the least was (able to perform) resurrection of the dead.
+There are here [in Israel] the tombs of the greatest sages in the world.
+Holy Tannaim, amongst whom even the least was [able to perform] resurrection of the dead.
 They leave and shame these Geonim by going to Uman.